cloro

 YearCaseJurisdictionWhat it established

 2016Power Ventures v.
 Facebook9th Cir.
-(US)Earlier CFAA precedent; cease-and-desist letter + continued scraping = unauthorized access.
-Pre-hiQ, set the stricter view.
+(US)Cease-and-desist letter + continued scraping = unauthorized access.
+Pre-hiQ, the stricter view.

 2024Meta v.
 Bright DataN.D.
 Cal.
-(US)Terms of service prohibit logged-in scraping only; logged-off scraping after account termination is not a breach.
-Information-monopoly concern weighs against expansive contract enforcement.
+(US)Terms of service prohibit logged-in scraping only; logged-off public scraping after account termination is not a breach.

-The trend across these rulings is consistent: public data is legally scrapeable, contract terms bind logged-in use only, and the harder boundaries are PII (GDPR), creative expression (copyright), and explicit technical access controls (CFAA).
+The trend is consistent: public data is legally scrapeable, contract terms bind logged-in use only, and the harder boundaries are PII (GDPR), creative expression (copyright), and explicit technical access controls (CFAA).

 A desk with a laptop, smartphone, documents, and a sign saying 'PROTECT PRIVACY'.